-Workstream 2 Joint Working Governance Establishing the governance arrangements for joint working (Joint Committee and Members roles - as set out in appendix E) Establishing opportunities for Joint Scrutiny (as set out in appendix E) Workstream 3 Management Arrangements The implementation of management arrangements to oversee the delivery of the Transformation Programme (using the principles as set out in appendix C) Feasibility Studies / Service ReviewsOn-going delivery of feasibility studies to consider options for joint working and (if appropriate) the development of business cases.
-Business cases will consider options including shared services and the potential of alternative service delivery models if the confederation approach is adopted.The list below outlines when feasibility studies will commence.
-NB. a feasibility explores the potential and options for joint working and will not necessarily result in a business case if adequate benefits are not identified.
-If the feasibility study identifies good potential for joint working a full business case will be developed.
-Feasibility Study Schedule March 2015 Support Services (i.e. those not already shared) Workstream 4 March 2015 Public Protection and Environmental Health, including: Community Safety, ASB and CCTV; Environmental Health; Licensing; Emergency Planning, Business continuity April 2015 Leisure Management, Facilities and Sports Development (including contracts and joint use); Community Development (including countryside); Economic Development and Transport Asset management May 2015 Customer Services (Inc. Print/Post/Scanning) Administration (transactional not specialist) Revenues and Benefits September 2015 Housing, regeneration Health and Wellbeing, social inclusion, prevention; Streetscene January 2016 Specialist planning services (e.g. conservation advice, arboriculture) Planning policy Development management/control
+Joint Working Governance Workstream 2 Establishing the governance arrangements for joint working (Joint Committee and Members roles - as set out in appendix E) Establishing opportunities for Joint Scrutiny (as set out in appendix E) Workstream 3 Management Arrangements The implementation of management arrangements to oversee the delivery of the Transformation Programme (using the principles as set out in appendix C) Feasibility Studies / Service Reviews On-going delivery of feasibility studies to consider options for joint working appropriate) the development of business cases.
+Business cases will consi options including shared services and the potential of alternative service demodels if the confederation approach is adopted.
+The list below outlines when feasibility studies will commence.
+NB. a feasible explores the potential and options for joint working and will not necessarily in a business case if adequate benefits are not identified.
+If the feasibility studies good potential for joint working a full business case will be develongly in the feasibility of the feasibility studies are not identified.
+If the feasibility studies good potential for joint working a full business case will be develongly in an additional transfer of the feasibility of the feasibility studies will be develongly in a business case will be develongly in a business case will be develongly in a business case will be outlined at this point and take into account oper constraints and the requirements for employee consultation Feasibility Study Schedule March 2015 Support Services (i.e. those not already shared) Workstream 4 March 2015 Public Protection and Environmental Health, including: April 2015 Leisure Management, Facilities and Sports Development (including contracts and joint use); Community Development (including countryside); Economic Development and Transport Asset management May 2015 Customer Services (Inc. Print/Post/Scanning) Administration (transactional not specialist) Revenues and Benefits September 2015 Housing, regeneration Health and Wellbeing, social inclusion, prevention; Streetscene January 2016 Specialist planning services (e.g. conservation advice, arboriculture) Planning policy Development management/control